havelhakimi/LLM-FusionClassifier/README.md

-# LLM-FusionClassifier: for Fine-grained Emotion Classification
+# LLM-FusionClassifier: for Fine-grained Emotion Classification (Single-label classification)
 - We perform Fine-grained Emotion Classification (FEC) on benchmark datasets using `Empathetic Dialogues(ED)` (32 labels) and `GoEmotions` (27 labels).
 - Our approach leverages feature extraction from three large language models (LLMs)—**Llama-2-7b-chat**, **BERT-large**, and **RoBERTa-large**—followed by a structured feature fusion and a lightweight classification model.
 The feature fusion method is adapted from the ACL 2024 paper [LLMEmbed](https://aclanthology.org/2024.acl-long.433/) with the corresponding [GitHub repository](https://github.com/ChunLiu-cs/LLMEmbed-ACL2024).
 - Instead of fine-tuning LLMs, we extract their representations and train a compact classifier that integrates semantic knowledge and feature interactions through co-occurrence pooling and power normalization.
 This method ensures an efficient, scalable, and expressive emotion classification pipeline.